Dallas Cooking Schools

 The culinary arts certificate program takes two semesters to finish and requires students to complete 24 credit hours.
 Students learn about kitchen safety and sanitation, nutrition, menu planning and baking basics through lectures and lab classes.
 Regional and international cuisines are also topics of study.
 The capstone course has students create breakfast foods, canapés and hors d'oeuvres.
 Completing this program can help students prepare for ServSafe and Food Protection Management certification.

 This 12 credit program is for those who have already completed a certificate or AAS in Culinary Arts.
 Over 2 semesters, students take a total of four classes including sauces, meats, and healthy cuisine.

 The associate degree program requires the completion of 60 credit hours.
 The curriculum combines classroom lectures with lab courses, allowing students to obtain practical experience working in the kitchen.
 The program begins with culinary basics such as food preparation and sanitation and continues with courses covering international cuisine, advanced food preparation and a la carte cooking.
 During the last semester, the student participates in supervised cooperative education to obtain real experience.

 Tarrant County College

 Tarrant County College (TCC) is a public school that offers more than 50 programs of study across six campuses and several learning centers.
 All of the following programs are only available at the school's Southeast Campus.

 Culinary Arts I Certificate of Completion

-The culinary arts II certificate program consists of two semesters.
+The 47-credit culinary arts II certificate program consists of four semesters, which includes a summer.
 The first semester has the same courses as the culinary arts I program.
-Students advance their studies in the second semester with an intermediate food preparation course.
-The garde manger course provides instruction on specialty foods, with a focus on design and presentation.
-Students also learn about international and regional cuisines found throughout the United States, and graduates can obtain certification through the American Culinary Federation (ACF).
+Students advance their studies in the following semesters with intermediate food preparation and international cooking courses, business classes, and a culinary arts practicum.

 Associate of Applied Science in Culinary Arts